Code-Platoon-Assignments/.github/README.md

-# Code Platoon Assignments
+# README

-This github organization holds our Github Classroom and assignment repos for the assignments that go along with [our curriculum](https://github.com/Code-Platoon-Curriculum/curriculum).
+Github repo to hold the README for the github org.